Napoleon’s Castrato: Girolamo Crescentini

 In Napoleon in America, Joseph Bonaparte laments the lack of fine arts in the United States.
 “There are plays in the cities,” he tells Napoleon, “but not one Italian singer.”
 Joseph knew that his brother was particularly fond of Italian musicians.
 Napoleon’s favourite composer was Giovanni Paisiello.
 His favourite singers were the Italian opera virtuosos Girolamo Crescentini and Giuseppina Grassini.
-(1) In future, I’ll write about Madame Grassini, who became the lover of both Napoleon and the Duke of Wellington.
-This week, I take a look at her teacher, the castrato Girolamo Crescentini.
+(1) Madame Grassini became the lover of both Napoleon and the Duke of Wellington.
+Here’s a look at her teacher, the castrato Girolamo Crescentini.

 Rise to fame

 Girolamo Crescentini was born on February 2, 1766 in Urbania, part of the Papal States.
 He was a castrato, thus throughout his life he had the voice of a male soprano.
 When Crescentini was 12 years old, his father sent him to Bologna to study music and singing with the singer and composer Lorenzo Gibelli.
 Crescentini made his debut five years later, in 1783.
 He played female characters in serious – as opposed to comic – operas at the theatre in Rome (women were not allowed to appear on the Roman stage).
 This was followed by engagements in Leghorn, Padua, Venice and Turin.

 In 1785, Girolamo Crescentini appeared on stage in London.

 Crescentini was thought so moderate a performer, and so little liked, that before the season was half over, he was superseded by Tenducci…an old man, who had never been very capital, and could now have scarcely any voice left….
 It is but justice to Crescentini to add that when he was here he was very young, and had not attained that excellence which has since gained him the reputation of a first-rate singer.
 He never returned to this country.
 (2)